 - Capacities for Q4 of the gas year – first Monday in May

-- Within-day products – every hour during the gas day.
-The first bidding round starts directly at the next whole hour following the publication of results of the last day-ahead auction and closes at 2:30 CET (winter time) or 1:30 CET (summer time) before the gas day.
+- Within-day products – every hour during the given gas day D. The first bidding round starts at 7:00 p.m. and closes at 2:30 a.m. of the preceding gas day.

-New bidding windows then start at every whole hour and last for 30 minutes with the last bidding round closing at 1:30 CET (winter time) or 0:30 CET (summer time) on the relevant gas day.
-Within-day products have a duration from hour H+4 until the end of the respective gas day.
+New bidding windows then start at every whole hour and last for 30 minutes with the last bidding round closing at 1:30 on the relevant gas day.
+Within-day products have a duration from hour H+4 after the respective auction until the end of the respective gas day.